Hofls/java-dependencies/project-template/README.md

 # Simple Java project template
-Contains plugins that are usefil in any java project
+Contains plugins that are useful in any java project

+# Main principles:
+* At least two profiles:
+    * Run locally - fast, without plugins/tests
+    * Build - slow, with all the plugins and tests.
+If somebody forgets to build locally before pushing code - build on server will most likely fail, which serves as a reminder.
+* Hot-swap (code reloading) should be present
+* Should be possible to run specific test in isolation (Ctrl+Shift+F10)

 # Maven
 * To build `mvn clean install`